Tag: Pattern Review

 SUNNY HAT BY TWIG AND TALE, THE MAKING PROCESS AND PATTERN REVIEW

 To get myself back into sewing again I needed a quick project, I chose the Twig and Tale Sunny Hat.
 It’s been a while since I’ve sewn anything, with a new baby I’ve been quite busy.
-She has just started napping for longer periods of
+She has just started napping for longer periods of time, so it was time to get started.

 SELECTING A PATTERN